omeiza/wp-login-customizer/README.md

 ## Support
 Theme Customization API was added in Wordpress 3.4.
 This means that this plugin will only work on WordPress engine version 3.4 and above.

+##Credits
+WP-login-customizer is maintained by `Omeiza Owuda` and `Lucasdozie`.

+## Contribution
+Contributions to this api are always welcome, no matter how small they might seem.